olivierdalang/RasterBender/README.md

 Preparing the mesh

-1. Get a triangular mesh by doing a Delaunay triangulation of all original input points (starting points of the lines in the Vector Bender layer)
+1. Get a triangular mesh by doing a Delaunay triangulation of all original input points (starting points of the lines in the Raster Bender layer)
 2. Adapt this mesh on the ending points of the lines
 3. Get the convex hull of the points, offset it by some factor to have a smooth transition on the borders.